Combinatorial analysis of the period mapping: topology of 2D fibers: Polyhedral model of the Moduli space

 (T1) Both operations obviously preserve the dendritic nature of the graph: graphs in the right sides of the Figs. \ref{Contr}, \ref{Zipper} remain trees once $A,B,\dots$ are trees.
 Mirror symmetry of the weighted tree may be violated on a separate step, but eventually the symmetry will be repaired as two symmetric edges are collapsed or not simultaneously: see Lemma \ref{ElPerm} on permutability of operations.

 (T2) The horizontal edges leaving a vertex of the extended graph $Ext\Gamma$ alternate with the incident edges of other types -- incoming and vertical.
-Merging two vertices during contraction of the edge or zipping conserves this property: see Fig. \ref{Junction}.
-To return to the usual graph, we delete all edges leaving for infinity, therefore all the remaining outcoming edges are separated.
+Merging two vertexes during contraction of the edge or zipping conserves this property: see Fig. \ref{Junction}.
+To return to the usual graph, we delete all edges leaving for infinity, therefore all the remaining outgoing edges are separated.